guokai8/eoffice/README.md

 # eoffice
-Export graph and tables to MicroSoft office
+Export and import graph and tables to MicroSoft office
-Note: a wrap of officer package
 ## Description
-_eoffice_ provide wrap functions to export graphics and data.frames in R to MicroSoft office (docx, pptx format)
+_eoffice_ provide wrap functions to export and import graphics and data.frames in R to MicroSoft office (docx, pptx format)

 ## Installation
 ```